sethvincent/development-environments-for-beginners/book.md

 By comparing ruby, python, and javascript development environments you'll get a strong sense of which language best fits your style.

-Maybe you'll learn that you want to work in all three, or two out of three.
-Whatever happens, you'll be able to use this guide as a reference if you need help remembering how to set up a development environment for any one of these three languages.
+Maybe you'll learn that you want to work with all three of these languages, or two out of three.
+Whatever your decision, you'll be able to use this guide as a reference if you need help remembering how to set up a development environment for any one of these three languages.

 ### Main concepts you'll learn:
 - command-line tools